What is EMDR therapy?

 EMDR therapy is very common around the world.
 In the United States, the Department of Veterans Affairs and Department of Defense list EMDR as a “best practice” in treating veterans experiencing PTSD.
 Research on EMDR includes dozens of clinical trials, research studies and academic papers.
 It has official approval from the World Health Organization (WHO) and government organizations and agencies in the United Kingdom, Australia and Germany, among others.

-For more information, access the citation here: my.clevelandclinic.org/health/treatments/22641-emdr-therapy
+For more information, access: my.clevelandclinic.org/health/treatments/22641-emdr-therapy

 |